-Westonci.ca is your trusted source for accurate answers to all your questions.
-Join our community and start learning today!
-Our platform provides a seamless experience for finding reliable answers from a knowledgeable network of professionals.
+Westonci.ca offers quick and accurate answers to your questions.
+Join our community and get the insights you need today.
+Get detailed and precise answers to your questions from a dedicated community of experts on our Q&A platform.
 Discover detailed answers to your questions from a wide network of experts on our comprehensive Q&A platform.

 Cool air is blowing from Location 1 toward location 2, where the air is warmer.
 When the air that was at Location 1 reaches Location 2, clouds begin to appear.
 If there is no increase in the amount of water vapor in the air as it moves, what could explain why the clouds appear in the air at Location 2?